Divisors on graphs, orientations, syzygies, and system reliability: Partial orientations and divisors on graphs

 Now assume that $|\supp(f)|>0$ and let $A=\supp(f)$.
 By Definition~\ref{def:prec1} we may assume that $\P=\P_A$.
 Note that $D_\P=D_{\P_A}$.
 If $|\EE(A^c,A)\cap \P|>0$, by Lemma~\ref{lem:cut} there exists a cut $\C=\EE(C,C^c)\subset \P$ with $|\EE(A^c,A)\cap \C|>0$.
 This implies that at least $|\EE(A^c,A)\cap \C|$ edges are directed from $A$ to $C$, and for each $e$ in $\EE(A^c,A)\cap \C$, the indegree of $e_+$ in $\P'$ is greater than its indegree in $\P$.
 Therefore $D_{\P'}(e_+)$ is greater than $D_{\P}(e_+)$, a contradiction.
 Thus we have $|\EE(A^c,A)\cap \P|=0$.
 If $\EE(A,A^c)\subset \P$, i.e. $\EE(A,A^c)$ is a cut, then we can inverse this cut to obtain $\P''$.
 By applying the induction assumption on the support of the function taking $D_{\P''}$ to $D_{\P}$, we conclude that $\P''$ is equivalent to $\P$ and to $\P'$, as desired.
 Otherwise, applying Lemma~\ref{lem:cut} we obtain a cut $\C'\subset \P$, and we process the cut-inverse corresponding to $\C'$ in order to use the induction hypothesis. \end{proof}

-\begin{Remark} Note that an acyclic partial orientaion can not be equivalent to a partial orientaion without any source.
-Once we know that $\Oc$ does not have any source it follows that any vertex belongs to a directed cycle.
+\begin{Remark} Note that an acyclic partial orientation can not be equivalent to an orientation without any source.
+If $\Oc$ does not have any source, then any vertex belongs to a directed cycle.
 On the other hand, even if we can find a cut $\EE(A,A^c)\subseteq \Oc$ to perform a cut-inverse, the vertices of $A$ and $A^c$ still belong to a cycle in the obtained orientation. \end{Remark}

-The following special class of acyclic (partial) orientations of $G$ arises naturally in our setting, where $g$ denotes the {\em genus} of the graph, i.e. $g=|E(G)|-|V(G)|+1$.

-\begin{Definition} Fix a pointed graph $(G,q)$ with the (oriented) edge set $\EE(G)$.
-For each integer $0 \leq k \leq g$, an {\em oriented $k$-spanning tree} \footnote{Gioan in \cite{Gioan} defines a $q$-connected orientation as a totally orientation of $G$ in which every vertex is reachable from $q$ by a directed path.
-We use the notation $\Tf_k$ and the name oriented $k$-spanning tree in order to emphasize that $\Tf_k$ is an acyclic subgraph of $G$ containing a rooted spanning tree with $k$ extra edges. } $\Tc$ of $(G,q)$ is a connected subgraph of $G$ on $V(G)$ with a unique source at $q$ such that \begin{itemize} \item $\EE(\Tc)\subset \EE(G)$ with $|\EE(\Tc)|=n-1+k$, \item $\Tc$ is acyclic. \end{itemize} \end{Definition} The set of all oriented $k$-spanning trees of $(G,q)$ will be denoted by $\Sf_k(G, q)$.
-The set $\Sf_0(G, q)$ corresponds to the set $\{\OO_T:\ T\ {\rm is\ a\ spanning\ tree\ of}\ G\}$.

-\begin{Remark} Note that out assumption that $\Tf$ has a unique source at $q$ implies that for each vertex $v\in V(G)\backslash \{q\}$, there exists an oriented path from $q$ to $v$ in $\Tf$. \end{Remark}